 7. Start Living Authentically

-The idea of living authentically is appealing to many of us.
-However, it doesn’t always come easy to everyone.
-How many people live a life that they do not truly want and would rather change their direction completely to enjoy a new way of living.
+How many people live a life that they do not truly want and would rather change their direction completely to enjoy a new way of living?

 Choosing to live an authentic life means abandoning the exhaustion of trying to fulfill a role that you really don’t want.
 For many people, pursuing a certain career or path isn’t what they want, but they do it because it’s expected of them.

-Letting go of the things you no longer want to do will improve your life, but it may require some significant changes.
+Letting go of the things you no longer want to do and getting out of your comfort zone will improve your life, but it may require some significant changes.
 To live authentically, you can: